Skip to content

 • All courses apply to the French Major (42 Units) or Minor (20 Units).

-• This program meets International Residence requirement for the French Major and the International Studies major (consult with major advisor).
+• This program meets International Residence requirement for the French Major.

 • Courses in this program meet and exceed one year of college French language requirement in various Humboldt majors